pandas-dev/pandas/doc/source/install.rst

 (Linux, Mac OS X, Windows) Python distribution for data analytics and scientific computing.

-After running a simple installer, the user will have access to pandas and the rest of the `SciPy <http://www.scipy.org/>`__ stack without needing to install anything else, and without needing to wait for any software to be compiled.
+After running the installer, the user will have access to pandas and the rest of the `SciPy <http://www.scipy.org/>`__ stack without needing to install anything else, and without needing to wait for any software to be compiled.